NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0.rst

 Two required fields from an external GIS source are the terrain topography (:code:`elevation`, in m above seal level) and the categorical land cover (:code:`LandCover`).
 Note that high-resolution fields are desirable as inputs.
 Terrain can usually be obtained from lidar data at a few meters resolution, while land cover datasets are typically coarser.
 For U.S. locations we recommend using the National Land Cover Database (NLCD) dataset that comes at a high resolution of 30 m.
 The input NetCDF file should also include the corresponding latitude and longitude 2d fields (:code:`lat` and :code:`lon`) provided as double precision due to the high-resolution typically used in these FastEddy simulations.
 All fields must be projected consistently and discretized in the projected coordinate frame at the same resolution (:code:`cellsize`, in m).

 Input parameters to **GeoSpec.py** are specified in the **geospec.json** file.
 These include the path and file name of the input GIS data (*gis_root* and *gis_file*, respectively), along with other parameters including the output path of the standard format, reference NetCDF output file of this step (*FE_dataset_path*).
-In order to convert the land cover class into a roughness length value, a look-up table must be provided (*landcover_table*).
+In order to convert the land cover class into a roughness length value, a look-up table must be provided (*nlcd_name*).
 In this tutorial, a lookup table is provided based on the 16-class NLCD dataset (:code:`LandCoverMetadata_NLCD16.csv`).
 Finally, the JSON file entry *water_cats* needs to list all of the land cover categories that correspond to water bodies, so an appropriate roughness length parameterization can be used by FastEddy.
 Once all the required input files are ready, **GeoSpec.py** can be executed:

 .. code-block:: none